 Please note the GRS pages are the official pages regarding degree requirements:

-(3) Oral Qualifying Examination
+(2) Oral Qualifying Examination

-After passing the Comprehensive Examination, a student must take the Oral Qualifying Examination within the subsequent academic year.
-During this year the student should undertake a directed research project with a member of the faculty.
+Students must pass an Oral Qualifying Examination by the end of their third academic year.
+During the year preceding the Oral Qualifying Examination, the student should undertake a directed research project with a member of the faculty.
 Ideally, the research should lead to a potential dissertation topic.
-The purpose of this directed research is to ensure that the student has the preparation and the ability to conduct the original research required for the PhD thesis.
-It is expected that the directed research will lead to publishable results.
-The Oral Qualifying Examination is not required.
+The purpose of this directed research is to ensure that the student has the preparation and the ability to conduct the original research required for the PhD dissertation.
+It is expected that the directed research will lead to publishable results, but publication prior to the Oral Qualifying Examination is not required.

-(4) PhD Dissertation
+(3) PhD Dissertation

 The PhD dissertation can be on any topic in astronomy, astrophysics, or space physics.
 The dissertation must represent original scientific research that contributes substantially to the advancement of the field.
-Within three months of successful completion of the Oral Qualifying Exam, the student selects a tentative dissertation topic and the department assigns first and second readers for the dissertation.
-The student and his/her advisor select three additional members of the PhD examining committee.
+Within three months of successful completion of the Oral Qualifying Exam, the student selects a tentative dissertation topic and First and Second Readers for the dissertation are identified.
+The student and his/her advisor select three or four additional members of the PhD dissertation steering committee.
 At least one of the members of the PhD examining committee must be from outside the Department of Astronomy and preferably from outside Boston University.
-The membership of the committee must be approved by the department.
-A prospectus of the dissertation must be approved by the PhD examining committee, reviewed by the Department of Astronomy faculty, and further approved by the department chair and director of graduate studies at least one calendar year prior to the final oral examination.
+The membership of the committee must be approved by the Astronomy Department Director of Graduate Studies (DGS) and/or the Department Chair.
+A prospectus of the dissertation must be approved by the student’s PhD dissertation steering committee, reviewed by and approved by the DGS and Chair at least 6 months prior to the final oral examination.
 The prospectus is subject to further review by the Graduate School of Arts & Sciences.
-The PhD examining committee should meet with the candidate at least twice per calendar year to monitor the candidate’s progress toward completing the dissertation.
+The PhD dissertation steering committee should meet with the candidate at least twice per calendar year to monitor the candidate’s progress toward completing the dissertation.

-(5) Final Oral Examination
+(4) Final Oral Examination

-An abstract summarizing the research and the scientific results of the dissertation must be submitted to the readers at least five weeks prior to the final oral examination.
+An abstract summarizing the research and the scientific results of the dissertation must be submitted to the Readers at least five weeks prior to the Final Oral Examination.
 The abstract is limited to a maximum of 350 words and must be written in proper, formal English.
-Upon approval of a final draft by the readers, the abstract must be approved by the chair and director of graduate studies of the Department of Astronomy and submitted to the Graduate School of Arts & Sciences at least three weeks prior to the final oral examination.
-Prior to the examination the abstract is made available for comment to all members of the Department of Astronomy faculty.
+Upon approval of a final draft by the Readers, the abstract must be approved by the Chair and Director of Graduate Studies of the Department of Astronomy and submitted to the Graduate School of Arts & Sciences at least three weeks prior to the final oral examination.
+Prior to the examination, the abstract is made available for comment to all members of the Department of Astronomy faculty.
 Abstracts are subject to review by the Graduate School as well as by the Provost.